garrettkinman/SteadyTensor/README.md

 An ultra-light, ultra-flexible tensor library written in pure Nim.
 Intended for microcontrollers.

 # Concept
-This library is part of the broader [SteadyNN](https://github.com/garrettkinman/SteadyNN) framework for TinyML, which is built around a few key principles:
+This library is part of the broader [SteadyPCN](https://github.com/garrettkinman/SteadyPCN) framework for predictive coding, which is built around a few key principles:
 1. **No dynamic memory allocation.** This is to improve performance and to provide compile-time guarantees of memory usage.
 For many safety-critical applications, this is also considered a requirement / best practice.
 2. **Configurable memory format.** Tensors can be configured to be stored in either row-major or column-major order at compile time (just pass `-d:colMajor` to the compiler for column-major, else it defaults to row-major), allowing optimization depending on the hardware available to you.
 3. **Configurable data types.** Tensors can easily be configured to use any underlying data type, even custom ones.
 This aids in rapid prototyping of various low-bit architectures.